Theme

 LLaMA Factory is a unified fine-tuning and deployment platform for large language and vision-language models, presented around a zero-code CLI, web UI, and broad support for model training workflows.

 The repository presents LLaMA Factory as a way to fine-tune more than 100 LLMs and VLMs through a shared interface and workflow layer.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is